stevooo2/dnd-bedtime-sync/README.md

     * Note also the pair key, something like `123456`
     * Pair the watch with `adb pair 192.168.0.100:5555 123456` (***insert your value!***)
     * Now you will be brought back to the *Debug over WIFI* menu, note the **new port**, something like `:6666`
-    * Connect to the watch with `adb connect 192.168.0.100:6666` (The ip address stays the same, the port not!)
+    * Connect to the watch with `adb connect 192.168.0.100:6666` (The ip address stays the same, the port changes!)
 2. Install the app `dndsync-wear.apk` on the watch
     * Run `adb install dndsync-wear.apk`
 3. Grant permission for **DND access** (*This allows the app to listen to DND changes and to change the DND setting*)